Legal Reasoning, Research and Analysis

 members of the legal community can learn to communicate better with

 self-represented litigants.
-My primary emphasis is the place where
+From 2006 until 2010, my primary emphasis had been the place where

 self-represented litigants have the most problems and must do their